What do things cost in Egypt?

 average cost of one dozen eggs

 What can I say, it’s eggs?
-A great vegetarian protein option and a staple in South America, along with beans and rice.
+A great vegetarian protein option and a staple in most countries worldwide.

 average cost of one cup of coffee